Resources and FAQs

 What's the timeframe for applying for financial aid?

-Students can begin filing financial aid applications after January 1, after the previous year taxes are completed.
+Students can begin filing financial aid applications on October 1, after the previous year's taxes are completed.
 The priority application deadline is March 1.
-Financial aid award letters are sent in March.
+Estimated financial aid award letters are sent beginning in November.
+Final financial aid award letters are sent beginning in March.
 May 1 is when you’ll need to notify colleges whether or not you are accepting their offer of admission and financial aid.

 Can I work on campus to help pay my expenses?

-Can I use my Houghton financial aid when studying abroad?
+Can I use financial aid when studying abroad?

 What are the payment options?